JohnCervantes14/Nonogram-Maker-Project/README.md

 # Nonogram-Maker-Project

-This is project made using java and javaFx that allows users to create/import Nonogram puzzles to solve.
+This is a project made using java and javaFx that allows users to create/import Nonogram puzzles to solve.